 This could be either Thursday or Friday.
 Let's say Thursday, assuming that Chantal and Hutch would have moved quickly in response to Mr. C's orders, and will now scoot off to Vegas.

 After the scene of Cooper-Dougie playing ball with Sonny Jim, and Ben's speaking of how Richard never had a father, and the significance of the bike his father had given him, it would seem the main import of the scene is the parent-child relationship and the drama of the missing parent.

 The original Twin Peaks and Fire Walk with Me focused on youth and young adults crossing the boundary into adulthood and leaving or preparing to leave the family.
 It focused on the alienation of youth.
-We have some of that in The Return, such as with Steven and Becky, but the center is now family relationships, the heart being the gifting of Cooper-Dougie with his ready-made family.
-Because this is the heart, we are made then very aware of those family members who are absent, and the impact of the deprivation of family.
+We have some of that in The Return, such as with Steven and Becky, but the center is now family relationships, the heart being Cooper-Dougie with his ready-made family.
+Because this is the heart, we are made then very aware of loss in other families, and the impact of the deprivation of family.